-During the eight days in Selma, several newspaper men who were allowed to go to the rear of the demonstration came back up to the front and bold us they observed white and Negro couples in the act of sexual relations.
-They told us that they had sent the story as pictures home to their papers.
-Or fold me that the only thing he reconsided about his story when it was printed was his name.
-He had asked to be about to leave the Selma area but we refused by his paper.
+During the eight days in Selma, several newspaper men who were allowed to go to the rear of the demonstration came back up to the front and told us they observed white and Negro couples in the act of sexual relations.
+They told us that they had sent the story and pictures home to their papers.
+One told me that the only thing he recognized about his story when it was printed was his name.
+He had asked to be allowed to leave the Selma area but was refused by his paper.

 A Jewish rabbi who was on the five hour stand at the Capitol was contacted by a Trooper in a barber shop the next day.
 The rabbi stated that the leaders had lied to him.
-He stated that, "They told me we'd only be at the Capitol forty-five minutes at the most, but after getting there they wanted to remain all night."
-He said further, "They want
+He stated that, "They told me we'd only be at the Capitol forty-five minutes at the most, but after getting there they wented to remain all night."
+He said funder, "They want